yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installation.rst

 }}}

 = What's Next? =
 Begin by [:OpenWrtDocs/Using:logging in with telnet] to 192.168.1.1 and setting a password.
+Kamakaze users will then want to see OpenWrtDocs/KamikazeConfiguration.